wp-plugins/simplest-gallery/readme.txt

 2. Create or edit any page or post.
 Insert a gallery into it by using the Wordpress builtin method ("Add Media" button).
 3. View page and enjoy the gallery!

+4. OPTIONAL: if you don't like how your galleries look like, go to WP Admin / Settings / Simplest Gallery and change the format of the gallery

 For more tips and help/support, check out the plugin's web page: [Plugin page](http://www.sitiweb-bologna.com/risorse/wordpress-simplest-gallery-plugin/ "Simplest Gallery Plugin page")